pkgamma/the-munual/README.md

 - When the static sites are generated with WP2Static, full width pages become half width with no widget on the side.

 - When the static sites are generated with HTTrack, sites seem to be working only on desktop but not on mobile, potentially because the smaller size images are not tracked.

+## Current Solution to Problems

+Currently, the WP2Static version of the static sites are still being hosted - although the styling looks a little off, it at least works great on mobile, and most people are on mobile now anyways.
+If, in the future, solutions can be found to solve this problem, then we can then implement new changes.